 “Monkeys don’t own copyrights,” the foundation’s Chief Communications Officer Katherine Maher told the Washington Post.
 “What we found is that U.S. copyright law says that works that originate from a non-human source can’t claim copyright.”

 In 2015, People for the Ethical Treatment of Animals (PETA) sued Slater on behalf of the macaque, which it argued is the photo's true owner.
 A judge ruled against PETA in 2016, noting that U.S. copyright law doesn't apply to non-humans.
-PETA appealed to the 9th Circuit Court, which heard arguments this week but hasn't ruled.
+PETA appealed to the 9th Circuit Court.

 PETA identified the photographer as a 6-year-old male macaque named Naruto, but Slater and his publisher say that's the wrong monkey.
 "I know for a fact that [the monkey] is a female and it's the wrong age," he tells the Guardian.
 "I'm bewildered at the American court system.
 Surely it matters that the right monkey is suing me."

-If there's a bright side for Slater in all this, it's that the photo — whoever owns it — has shed important light on a critically endangered species.
+The bright side in all this is that the photo — whoever owns it — has shed important light on a critically endangered species.

 Editor's note: This article has been updated since it was originally published in August 2014.